kemitchell/square-one-forms/confidentiality-ip-terms.md

 ## After Termination

-These obligations under [Confidentiality](#confidentiality-obligations) continue after your work with the company ends:
+After your work with the company ends:

-- your obligations for _Confidential Information_ that you knew or reasonably should have known constituted a trade secret continue as long as the _Confidential Information_ remains a trade secret
+- Your obligations for _Confidential Information_ that you knew or reasonably should have known constituted a trade secret continue as long as the _Confidential Information_ remains a trade secret.

-- your obligations for other _Confidential Information_ survive for five calendar years from the date your work with the company ended
+- Your obligations for other _Confidential Information_ survive for five calendar years from the date your work with the company ended.

 ## No License